The Prowler (1951 film): Hollywood Blacklist

+Release

+The Prowler was theatrically released in the United States on 25 May 1951.

 Restoration

 Since The Prowler was produced independently, there was no studio to help preserve it and it was considered "orphaned."
 After a time, there was only one print left, and this was deteriorating.
 However, the Film Noir Foundation and the UCLA Film and Television Archive partnered to restore the film.